BioChemAI/CovaGen/README.md

 # CovaGen

-This is the official implementation of the paper "CovaGen: Exploring Covalent Drug Design With Reinforced Latent Diffusion Models".
+This is the implementation of the paper "A Deep Generative Approach to \textit{de novo} Covalent Drug Design with Enhanced Drug-likeness and Safety".
 There are two seperate folders, one implements CovaGen-uncond and CovaGen-cond, and the other one is CovaGen-guide and CovaGen-rl

 ## Table of Contents